 To play, you will need a pack of cards minus all jokers, aces, kings, queens and jacks.
 Ask your child to draw two random cards from the pack, keep them face up and call out the card that is greater (lesser) than the other card.

-Related: Let your kindergartener learn math the fun way with Math Games for Kids.
+Related: Let your kiddo learn math the fun way with Math Games for Kindergarten.

 6. Card Towers